This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• To keep this soup gluten-free, use a gluten-free Worcestershire sauce and ensure your broth is certified gluten-free.
+Make it gluten-free: Use a gluten-free Worcestershire sauce and be sure your broth is certified gluten-free.

-• White rice works best, but if using brown rice, increase the broth and simmer longer until tender.
+Choose your rice: White rice works best, but if you’re using brown rice, add extra broth and simmer longer until it’s tender.

-• For a low-carb version, swap in cauliflower rice and add it during the last 5 minutes of cooking.
+Low-carb option: Swap in cauliflower rice and stir it in during the last 5 minutes of cooking.

-• This soup thickens as it sits.
-If reheating leftovers, add a splash of chicken or beef stock to loosen it up.
+When reheating: The soup thickens as it sits.
+Add a splash of chicken or beef stock to loosen it up when warming leftovers.

-• If you plan to freeze, consider cooking the rice separately and adding it fresh when serving to prevent a mushy texture.
+For freezing: Cook the rice separately and add it fresh when serving to prevent a mushy texture.

 Nutrition